cvanaret/Uno/interfaces/Matlab/README.md

 The package can be used in two ways:

-- high-level fmincon-style interface through the Matlab function `uno`
+- high-level fmincon-style interface through the Matlab function `uno`; this is the simplest way to employ Uno from Matlab;
-- low-level interface through the Matlab MEX functions `uno_optimize` and `uno_options`; the two functions are compiled via the command `make unomex`.
+- low-level interface through the Matlab MEX functions `uno_optimize` and `uno_options`; this gives more control with advanced solver features.

 An example is available in the file [example_hs015.m](example/example_hs015.m).